 Organic SEO and PPC Marketing are two different strategies used to improve a company’s visibility on the internet.
 Organic SEO is free and takes time, while PPC marketing can be expensive and take just seconds to set up.
-In this blog post, we will discuss how each strategy works, as well as their benefits and drawbacks so that you can decide which strategy is best for your business!
+Each SEO page strategy works to create better search results for a business, outrank competitors, and become an industry authority.

 What is the difference between organic and paid digital marketing?

-Organic marketing drives more traffic to a website and generates more targeted visitors who are likely to convert to paid customers.
-Paid marketing, on the other hand, can be far more expensive but will target a specific group of potential customers that is typically younger and looking for lower priced items.
+Organic SEO marketing services drive more traffic to a website and generate more targeted visitors likely to convert to paid customers.
+Paid marketing, on the other hand, Paid marketing can be far more expensive.
+Still, it will target a specific group of potential customers that are younger and looking for lower-priced items.

-The major difference between organic SEO and paid digital marketing is in how they work: Organic SEO relies on a search algorithm which updates periodically to rank websites based on their quality content while PPC (cost-per-click) has no such system – it only ranks sites higher if people pay for clicks.
+The significant difference between organic SEO and paid digital marketing is how they work: Organic SEO relies on a search algorithm that updates periodically to rank websites based on their quality content.
+At the same time, PPC (cost-per-click) has no such system as it only ranks sites higher if people pay for clicks.